M0ller/Git-Guide/README.md

-# Git and GitHub Summary
+# Git and GitHub help

 ### My personal summary of Git commands that i use often.